mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 }
 ```

-Just like with the vertical axis, we'll use `incrementCurrentIndex()` and `decrementCurrentIndex()` again.
+Just like with the vertical axis, I'll use `incrementIndex()` and `decrementIndex()` again.
 Currently we access the horizontal ListView of the collection delegate via an `alias` property, and call the ListView's `incrementCurrentIndex()` and `decrementCurrentIndex()` methods by `Keys.onLeftPressed` and `Keys.onRightPressed` of the collection axis.
 Instead, we should call the index changing functions of the API, of the Collection belonging to a delegate (ie. `modelData`).

 As usual, there are more than one way to do it, I'll show how you can use JavaScript functions this time.
 First, find the `property alias axis: gameAxis` line